conveyal/scenario-editor/docs/network-setup/index.md

 Note that files larger than 500MB may be rejected on upload.
 Please contact us if you genuinely need to upload a file of this size, or need assistance in cropping and filtering OSM data.

 ## Uploading a GTFS bundle

+Start by gathering [GTFS](../glossary.html#GTFS) files for the transit agencies whose service will be included in your scenarios.
+If there is no GTFS available for your region, as a workaround you can use a valid GTFS feed from somewhere else in the world, follow the steps below, then attempt to [import route alignment shapefiles](../edit-scenario/index.html#importing-modifications-from-shapefiles) representing service in your region.

 On the main page for a region, upload your first bundle of GTFS feeds by clicking:
 <br><span class="btn btn-success"><i class="fa fa-database"></i> Upload a new GTFS Bundle</span>